Models for information propagation on graphs: Introduction

 \subsection{Outline}

 We introduce several models for travel times on a graph in Section~\ref{sec:models}.
 Equivalences between certain instances of the models are established in Section \ref{sec:updateformula}.
-In Section \ref{sec:interpretationgrid}, we derive Hamilton-Jacobi equations of eikonal type as formal limits on structured graphs.
-We illustrate features of the models for the Euclidean setting in Section \ref{sec:numericsEuclidean} by considering different computational examples, both from the setting of regular grids and random graphs.
 In Section \ref{sec:trustnetworks}, we apply information propagation to trust networks.
 The use of front propagation on graphs to semi-supervised learning via label propagation is illustrated in Section \ref{SemiSuper}.
 Finally we make some concluding remarks in Section \ref{Conclusion}.